cladera/videojs-cuepoints/README.md

 =========
 ##HTML5 Media Cuepoints Plugin

 WebcastJS is a plugin for video.js 4.0 player.
-WebcastJS component allows sincronize infinite elements with your media.
+WebcastJS component allows you sincronize infinite elements with your media.

 ##Instalation: